 Need help planning your Disney trip?
 Get all your questions answered from our Disney Planning & Fun Facebook Group!

 Speaking of “extra fun,” don’t forget to factor in extras to your total cost.
-These extras can include anything from specialty food at one of the many EPCOT festivals to souvenirs for the kiddos to a trip to the Bibbidi Bobbidi Boutique or Pirate’s League!
-Adults may want to take advantage of in-room babysitting for a night out or a day on the links or a Character Couture makeover.
-There are so many ways to have fun outside the theme parks!
+These extras can include things such as specialty food offered during the holidays, souvenirs for the kiddos and a round of mini golf at Fantasia Gardens.
+Even though many special experiences haven’t reopened – yet! – there are still so many ways to have fun outside the theme parks.